Horsly History, Family Crest & Coats of Arms

 Early Origins of the Horsly family

 The surname Horsly was first found in Northumberland at Horsley, a township, in the parish of Ovingham, about 9 miles from Newcastle-upon-Tyne.
 There is also a parish named Horsley, in Gloucestershire and another parish, so named in Derbyshire.
 The name is derived from the Old English words hors + leah, and literally means "clearing or pasture where horses are kept".
 The parishes in Derbyshire and Gloucestershire were both listed as Horselei in the Domesday Book.
 At one time the family held a manor in Long Horsley.
 "The manor was at an early period the property of the Merlays; after them the Greystocks held it; and the Horsleys possessed lands here from an early period, till their heiress married into the family of Widdrington."

 Important Dates for the Horsly family

 This web page shows only a small excerpt of our Horsly research.
-Another 183 words (13 lines of text) covering the years 1296, 1296, 1546, 1547, 1525, 1583, 1550 and 1626 are included under the topic Early Horsly History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1296, 1296, 1546, 1547, 1525, 1583, 1550 and 1626 are included under the topic Early Horsly History in all our PDF Extended History products and printed products wherever possible.

 Horsly Spelling Variations

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Horsly occurred in many references, and spelling variations of the name found included Horsley, Horsey, de Horsey, O'Horsey and others.

 Early Notables of the Horsly family (pre 1700)

 Notable amongst the family name during their early history was Sir John Horsey (died 1546), knight of Henry VIII and Lord of the Manor of Clifton Maubank; Sir John Horsley who was knighted at the Battle of Musselburgh in 1547.
 Later he was made Captain of Banborough Castle...